 No storing and shipping costs.
 Without stock, you don’t need to be afraid of being “overstocked” or spoiled products if, say, the electricity goes out.
 If during delivery the goods are damaged or lost, you won’t have to pay the additional costs.

 Ability to try new markets and expand your business.
 Dropshipping is international and has no limits.
-Just make new partnerships with suppliers, add new products and languages.
-So you can always try something new, go global and attract new customers.
+Just make new partnerships with suppliers, and add new products and languages.
+So you can always try something new, go global, and attract new customers.

 Cons

 Unscrupulous suppliers.
-Customer service stays one of your responsibilities.
-So if your partner has delivered low-quality goods or missed delivery deadlines, you get return requests and bad reviews that take extra costs, time and influence on customer loyalty.
+Customer service is one of your responsibilities.
+So if your partner has delivered low-quality goods or missed delivery deadlines, you get return requests and bad reviews that take extra costs, and time and influence customer loyalty.

 Marketplace